About

 Why a Pacemaker Is Needed

-The main purpose of a pacemaker is to treat conditions that disturb the normal rhythm of the heart, often referred to as arrhythmias.
+The main purpose of a pacemaker is to treat conditions that disturb the normal rhythm of the heart.
 You might need one if:

-• There is a blockage in the electrical pathway of the heart, known as heart block.
+• There is a blockage in the electrical pathway of the heart (heart block).

 • You have irregular heart rhythms that make you feel dizzy, weak, or cause fainting spells.